bartwesselink/dbl-visualization/src/opengl/documentation.md

 Resets the origin back to (0, 0).
 - `public isDedicatedGPU(): boolean`
 Checks whether or not the GPU used by OpenGL is a dedicated GPU.
+- `public setBackgroundColor(r: number, g: number, b: number): void`
+Sets the viewport background color.
+Arguments should be in range 0-1.
+Changes will only take effect after a rerender.

 # Rendering